Iterative Averaging in the Quest for Best Test Error: Beyond Computer Vision: PTB LSTM

-\subsection{Beyond Computer Vision: PTB LSTM}
+\section{Beyond Computer Vision: PTB LSTM}

-In order to highlight the general applicability of our optimisers, we run word-level language modelling using a 3-layer Long-short Term Memory (LSTM) model \cite{gers1999learning} on the PTB dataset \cite{marcus1993building} and the results are in Table \ref{tab:c100}.
-Remarkably, Gadam achieves a test perplexity of 58.77 (58.61 if we tune $T_{\mathrm{avg}}$, as shown in the suppl. mat.), better than the baseline NT-ASGD in \citet{merity2017regularizing} that \textit{runs an additional 300 epochs} on an identical network.
-Note that since, by default, the ASGD uses a constant learning rate, we do \textit{not} schedule the learning rate.
-Also, for consistency, we start averaging at the 100th epoch for ASGD (outperforming the NT-ASGD variant).
-We additionally conduct experiments \textit{with} scheduling and NT-ASGD (see the suppl. mat.) and Gadam still outperforms.
-It is worth mentioning that for state of the art results in language modelling \cite{melis2017state,brown2020language,shoeybi2019megatron}, Adam is already the typical optimiser of choice.
+We run word-level language modelling using a 3-layer Long-short Term Memory (LSTM) model \citep{gers1999learning} on PTB dataset \citep{marcus1993building} and the results are shown in Table \ref{tab:lstm} and Figure \ref{fig:pennvalperplexity}.
+Remarkably, Gadam achieves a test perplexity of 58.77 (58.61 if we tune $T_{\mathrm{avg}}$.
+See Table \ref{tab:tavg} in Section \ref{sec:gadamauto}), better than the baseline NT-ASGD in \cite{merity2017regularizing} that \textit{runs an additional 300 epochs} on an identical network.
+Note that since, by default, the ASGD uses a constant learning rate, we do \textit{not} schedule the learning rate except Padam which requires scheduling to converge.
+Also, for consistency, we use a manual trigger to start averaging at the 100th epoch for ASGD (which actually outperforms the NT-ASGD variant).
+We additionally conduct experiments \textit{with} scheduling and NT-ASGD (appendix Section \ref{sec:additionalexperiments}) and Gadam still outperforms.
+It is worth mentioning that for state of the art results in language modelling \cite{melis2017state,brown2020language,shoeybi2019megatron}, Adam is the typical optimiser of choice.
+Hence these results are both encouraging and significant for wider use in the community.